hager-fathy/Rafeeqak-AI/project..md

 | PPTX Parsing | python-pptx |
 | Testing | pytest |

-Note: `langchain` and `langgraph` are installed but not currently used in the implementation.
+Note: langchain and langgraph are installed but not currently used in the implementation.

 ---

 ## 12. Enhanced Demo Scenario

-1. Student logs in.
+- Student logs in.
-2. Student creates two courses: **Machine Learning** and **Databases**.
+- Student creates two courses: Machine Learning and Databases.
-3. Student selects Machine Learning.
+- Student selects Machine Learning.
-4. Student uploads ML lecture files.
+- Student uploads ML lecture files.
+- Student asks for a study plan.
+- Rafeeqak asks how many lectures must be studied, the target finish period, and available daily study time if missing.
-5. Student generates an ML study plan with exam deadline, difficulty, daily hours, and weak topics.
+- Student generates an ML study plan with exam deadline, difficulty, daily hours, lecture count, and weak topics.
+- The generated plan starts with weak topics first.
-6. Student asks an ML question in Chat and receives course-specific citations.
+- Student asks an ML question in Chat and receives a synthesized answer with course-specific citations.
+- The session summary highlights the discussed topic, weakness signals, and next steps.
-7. Student generates a medium-difficulty quiz from ML materials.
+- Student generates a medium-difficulty quiz from ML materials.
+- The quiz page displays loading status and then either shows the quiz or a clear failure/retry message.
-8. Student answers questions, gets detailed feedback, and weak topics update under ML only.
+- Student answers questions, gets detailed feedback, and weak topics update under ML only.
-9. Student switches to Databases.
+- Student switches to Databases.
-10. Chat history and materials are empty or Databases-specific, not mixed with ML.
+- Chat history and materials are empty or Databases-specific, not mixed with ML.
-11. Student uploads Databases notes and generates a separate Databases quiz.
+- Student uploads Databases notes and generates a separate Databases quiz.
-12. Dashboard shows progress for both courses.
+- Dashboard shows summaries for both courses.
+- Reminder cards show upcoming lectures, revision sessions, quizzes, missed tasks, or deadlines.
-13. Student switches language to Arabic and the UI changes to Arabic RTL.
+- Student switches language to Arabic and the UI changes to Arabic RTL.

 ---